 Osteoarthritis is one of the most common causes of joint pain, especially pain in the knee, hip, shoulder, neck and individual vertebrae along the spine.
 This progressive, degenerative condition robs millions of people of their quality of life every year.
 And the number affected by this disease is growing.
 In fact, by 2030, it’s expected that more than 67 million Americans will have been diagnosed with some form of Osteoarthritis.

 Osteoarthritis is typically accompanied by stiffness, tenderness and weakness in the affected joints.
 As it progresses, Osteoarthritis makes it increasingly difficult for people to use their joints.
-You may not be surprised to learn Osteoarthritis is the leading cause of disability for people over 50.
+You may not be surprised to learn Osteoarthritis in the joints is the leading cause of disability for people over 50.

 While the symptoms of Osteoarthritis and Rheumatoid Arthritis both include cartilage loss, these conditions have several distinct differences.